Circumcision surgical procedure: Complications

 Like other "in situ" devices, complications may occur up to several days following the placement procedure and must be dealt with promptly to prevent serious sequelae.
 Shang Ring should only be used where surgical care is rapidly available.
 In a review by WHO personnel, 0.4% men required rapid intervention with surgical circumcision as the excision had occurred but the foreskin slipped from the device and required suturing.
 No serious adverse events occurred; 1% experienced moderate adverse events from a total of 1983 successful device placements.
 All adverse events were managed with minor interventions and resolved without long-term sequelae.
 Rates were similar to those observed with conventional surgical circumcision.

 In settings where skilled surgeons are mostly located in urban centers, referral of clients who require surgical management of device-related complications within the recommended time frame of 6–12 hours may not be possible.
 Healing is by secondary intention and is therefore delayed compared to techniques which allow for healing by primary intention.
 There is a risk of HIV transmission if men engage in unprotected sex before the wound is healed.
 Thus, Shang Ring circumcision requires a longer period of post-circumcision sexual abstinence than surgical or instrumental methods.

 History

 The Shang Ring was developed by Jianzhong Shang in 2003.
 The Shang Ring has been approved by WHO, and is cleared by the U.S. FDA under the 510(k) mechanism with Plastibell as the predicate device.

-Shang ring is being used in HIV prevention programs in the 15 countries in sub-Saharan Africa where HIV is most common.
+Related devices

-Other plastic ring devices
+Circumstraint

-"Prepex" was withdrawn from the market in 2019.
-Many other plastic ring devices exist, none of which has thus far gained significant market share.
-"Circumplast" is a Plastibell-like device which uses a cylinder instead of a ring, which aids in more easily placing the ligature and prevents damage to the glans.
-"Tara Klamp", "SmartKlamp", and "Ali's Klamp" are all in situ ring devices for boys and men.
+The Circumstraint, Named after a combination of circumcision and restraint, is a tool used to "immobilize newborns for circumcision."
+The device consists of two parts, a plastic board that is shaped with a full-body depression that fits newborn children, and 4 straps to restrain the limbs.
+The shape of the device is specifically designed to present the genitals of the infant for surgery.
+Originally made by Olympic in 1959, it is now made by Natus Medical.